bssrdev/wilderhood/_posts/2015-06-15-Agumbe-my experience at KCRE.markdown

 <p>3.
 Malgudi Days - I used to love watching Malgudi days by RK Narayan.
 When I was informed that most part of this popular series was shot in Agumbe, I wanted to visit this place, specially to see the young boy Swami's house.</p>

-<p>It was in May 2012, when I learned that <a href="http://www.wilderhood.com/organizer/Darter%20Photography">Darter Photography</a> was organising a trip to Agumbe that monsoon, and I started dreaming right away!
+<p>It was in May 2012, when I learned that <a href="http://www.wilderhood.com/organizer/Darter%20Photography" target="_blank">Darter Photography</a> was organising a trip to Agumbe that monsoon, and I started dreaming right away!
 It was a weekend trip and the bonus was Gowri Shankar would be with us throughout the trip..
 The tour itinerary was perfect - I could meet Gowri  to learn about snakes, I could visit Doddamane where the television series Malgudi days was shot, and if I am lucky, I could see a King Cobra too.</p>

 <p>I have always been a person who hesitated to visit unknown places after 6 PM, even in the cities I had stayed.
 I was always worried about 2 things - my short sightedness (without my spectacles I am almost blind) and navigational challenges (I am one of those people who get confused between left and right, asks for detailed directions and still manage to get lost).
 Therefore, roaming  around in a forest by foot was out of question.</p>

-<p>I met Shreeram MV, Co-founder of <a href="http://www.wilderhood.com/organizer/Darter%20Photography">Darter Photography</a> and the skipper for the Agumbe trip.
+<p>I met Shreeram MV, Co-founder of <a href="http://www.wilderhood.com/organizer/Darter%20Photography" target="_blank">Darter Photography</a> and the skipper for the Agumbe trip.
 He filled some confidence in me and reassured that there will be people around to watch each other.
 That's how  Agumbe began in my life!
 My first wildlife trip, new to a forest, new to a DSLR camera, new to a tour with unknown people and this excited me beyond measure.</p>

 <p>Kalinga Center for Rainforest Ecology (KCRE)</p>